The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Conclusion

 \section{Conclusion}

 In this paper, we have extended our FDM smoothed-particle hydrodynamics methodology to cosmological N-body simulation.
 Unlike previous works in literature, we have implemented not only the FDM initial condition but also the QP effect to our cosmological N-body simulations.
-The correct transformation of QP from physical coordinates to comoving coordinates has been derived in this work.
+The correct transformation of QP from physical to comoving coordinates has been derived in this work.
 With this new technique, we have performed four different simulations, \textbf{CDM}, \textbf{FIC}, \textbf{FDM}, and \textbf{F23}.
 We have shown the difference of over-density between \textbf{FIC} and \textbf{FDM} simulations.
 We have found that some granular structures located at higher density regions can be produced by QP.
 Remarkably, we are able to probe halos with mass smaller than $2\times10^{13}\,h\,{^{-1}M_{\odot}}$ in cosmological simulations based on our methodology.

-The 3D power spectra from our four simulations tell us that the impact from QP is non-trivial, as shown by the difference between \textbf{FIC} and \textbf{FDM}.
-Comparing with \textbf{CDM} in the region with wavenumber $k\simeq 10h^{-1}$Mpc, the power spectrum suppression due to the effect of initial condition is less than $2\%$ at redshift $z=4.2$, but the QP effect can causes around $10\%$ suppression in the same region.
-Hence, the impact from QP on the power spectrum is more significant than the one from initial condition at low redshifts.
+The matter power spectra from our four simulations tell us that the impact from QP is non-trivial, as shown by the difference between \textbf{FIC} and \textbf{FDM}.
+Comparing with \textbf{CDM} in the region with wavenumber $k < 10h^{-1}$Mpc, the power spectrum suppression due to the effect of initial condition is less than $1\%$ at redshift $z=4.2$, but the QP effect can cause $<5\%$ suppression in the same region.
+Hence, the impact from QP on the power spectrum is more significant than that from initial conditions at low redshifts.
 Moreover, the QP effect also depends on the redshift.
 At high redshifts $z\sim 10$ the effect of modified initial condition is more important than QP, but vice versa at low redshifts $z\sim 0$.
-Considering the DM mass around $10^{-23}\ev$, the matter power spectrum of the simulation \textbf{F23} shows a large discrepancy to \textbf{CDM} in the wavenumber $k\gtrsim 2 h^{-1}\Mpc $ region.
+Considering the DM mass around $10^{-23}\ev$, the matter power spectrum of the simulation \textbf{F23} shows a large deviation from that of \textbf{CDM} in the wavenumber $k\gtrsim 2 h^{-1}\Mpc $ region.